kitsully/python-texter/README.md

 1) Add capability for messages to be entered as a string on the command line.
 2) Add capability to specify a time of day for the message to be sent.

-Dedication:
-A special thanks to my friend Sarah, who was the inspiration for this script.
-And who though I never told her was a great help to me in getting through the 2012 FALL Semester of Hell.